 Trekkers on the Everest trail

-You can travel to Everest any time of the year overland, but weather conditions affect Lukla's flight to Everest From Kathmandu.
-You won't have perfect mountain views if you travel in summer and it rains a lot.
-However, greenery everywhere, attractive waterfalls, wildlife, and quiet trekking trail in summer and other things provide you with a different experience from Everest.
+You can travel to Everest overland at any time of the year, but weather conditions affect Lukla's flight from Kathmandu to Everest.
+If you travel in summer, you won't have perfect mountain views, and it will rain a lot.
+However, greenery everywhere, attractive waterfalls, wildlife, and quiet trekking trails in summer, among other things, provide a different experience from Everest.

-Winter offers better mountain views in the Everest region, so travel to Everest base camp in winter is not bad, but it will be freezing.
-You must have hot equipment if you consider traveling to Everest in winter.
+Winter offers better mountain views in the Everest region, so traveling to Everest base camp in winter is not bad.
+However, it will be freezing, so you must have hot equipment.
 December offers the best mountain views in the Everest Himalayas compared to the other months.

 Autumn after mid-September to November and spring from March to mid-May are the best times to travel to the Everest Base Camp From Kathmandu.
 Autumn comes right after the rainy season, so all the summer rain clears haze, and the environment stays bright so that you can see crystal mountain views in autumn.
 Autumn months are colder than spring months, and it may snowfall sometimes at the beginning of spring.
 Spring is the primary season for the Everest expedition, so you can meet a lot of Everest climbers while Traveling to Everest in spring From Kathmandu.